Denavvia Mojet: Taking Grand Rapids’ Political Pulse

 Mojet said her interest in local politics stems from growing up in a poor Black community in Benton Harbor, Michigan, where community members were often frustrated with local governance and also unsure how to effectively fight for their interests.

-Mojet’s conviction around the importance of community engagement in local politics grew even stronger during her teenage years following the passage of Michigan’s emergency manager law, which took away local control from several Michigan communities.
+Mojet’s conviction around the importance of community engagement in local politics grew even stronger during her teenage years following the passage of Michigan’s Emergency Manager law, which took away local control from several Michigan communities.

 Mojet moved to Grand Rapids to attend Grand Valley State University and has remained in the city, becoming entrenched in the area’s political conversations.
 With Political Pulse, she is committed to creating a platform for the in-depth exploration of the most important political issues facing Grand Rapids, and the Black community in particular.